Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/dev-mobile.md

 <span data-menuitem="dev-mobile"></span>

-The developer guide is intended to help developers with the major Android / iOS accessibility options.
-Through different categories, this guide explains how to use the accessibility attributes / methods and provides links to the official documentation of Google / Apple.
+The developer guide is intended to help developers with the major Android&nbsp;/ iOS accessibility options.
+Through different categories, this guide explains how to use the accessibility attributes&nbsp;/ methods and provides links to the official documentation of Google&nbsp;/ Apple.

 Two versions are available:
-- **Android version** is about the application development for the Google platform: Android.
+- **Android version** is about application development for the Google platform: Android.
-- **iOS version** is about the application development for the Apple platform: iOS.
+- **iOS version** is about application development for the Apple platform: iOS.

 <div class="mobileImg col-xs-12 col-md-6 col-lg-4">
     <h2 class="sr-only">critères Android</h2>